dfinity/motoko/guide/guide.md

 ## Primitive types

-ActorScript provides the following primitive types, including support for Booleans, integers, words of various sizes, characters and text.
+ActorScript provides the following primitive type identifiers, including support for Booleans, signed and unsigned integers and machine words of various sizes, characters and text.

-The category of a type determines the operators (unary, binary, relational and assigment) applicable to values of that type.
+The category of a type determines the operators (unary, binary, relational and in-place update via assigment) applicable to values of that type.

 | Identifier | Category | Description |
 |---|------------|--------|